 An alpha-beta search can be carried out with the initial bounds covering a narrow range, one that spans the expected value of the tree.
 In chess these bounds might be (MaterialBalance -Pawn, MaterialBalance +Pawn).
 If the minimax value falls within this range, no additional work is necessary and the search usually completes in measurably less time.
 The method was analyzed by Brudno [30], referred to by Berliner [34], and experimented with in Tech [35], but was not consistently successful.
-A disadvantage is that sometimes the initial bounds do not enclose the minimax value, in which case the search must be repeated with corrected bounds as the outline of Figure 3 shows.
+A disadvantage is that sometimes the initial bounds do not enclose the minimax value, in which case the search must be repeated with corrected bounds as the outline of Figure 2 shows.

 '''

-V := Evaluate(p);

-{ assess all the moves from p }

-FOR depth := 1 UNTIL max depth DO BEGIN

-{ sort all moves in position p }

-Sort(p);

-{ from highest value to lowest }
+Assume V = estimated value of position p, and

+e = expected error limit

+depth = current distance to horizon

 p = position being searched

-depth = current distance to horizon

-{

-Assume V = estimated value of position p, and

-e = expected error limit, e.g. a pawn

-}

 alpha := V - e;

 { lower bound

 beta := V + e;

 { upper bound

 V := AB (p, alpha, beta, depth);

-IF (V >= beta) THEN
+IF (V ≥1 beta) THEN

-failing high }
+{ failing high }

 V := AB (p, V, +MAXINT, depth)

+ELSE

-IF (V <= alpha) THEN
+IF (V \le alpha) THEN

-failing low
+{ failing low }

-}

 V := AB (p, -MAXINT, V, depth);

-A successful search has now been completed
+A successful search has now been completed }

 V now holds the current value of the tree

-}

-END;

 '''

-Figure 3: Iterated Narrow Window Aspiration Search.
+Figure 2: Narrow Window Aspiration Search.

 Typically these failures occur only when material is being won or lost, in which case the increased cost of a more thorough search is warranted.
 Because these re-searches use a semi-infinite window, from time to time people experiment with a "sliding window" of (V, V +PieceValue), instead of (V, +MAXINT).
-This method is often effective, but can lead to excessive re-searching when mate or large material gain (or loss) is in the offing.
+This method is often effective, but can lead to excessive re-searching when mate or large material gain/loss is in the offing.
 After 1974, "iterated aspiration search" came into general use, as follows:

 "Before each iteration starts, alpha and beta are not set to -infinity and +infinity as one might expect, but to a window only a few pawns wide, centered roughly on the final score [value] from the previous iteration (or previous move in the case of the first iteration).
-This setting of 'high hopes' increases the number of alphabeta cutoffs" [36].
+This setting of 'high hopes' increases the number of alpha-beta cutoffs" [36].